tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

         Evidences := AttackDetector(root_of_trust, verifiedLS);
         if Evidences.Empty {
-            // no attack detected, we trust the new lightblock lightStore.store_chain(verifidLS);
+            // no attack detected, we trust the new lightblock
+			// TODO: set last block in verifiedLS to trusted lightStore.store_chain(verifidLS);
             return (lightStore, OK);
         }